 When Peter said, "I go a fishing," he was revealing just how discouraged and depressed he was.
-After fishing all night in vain, Jesus appeared to the disciples.
+After the disciples had fished all night in vain, Jesus appeared to them.
 He addressed His main remarks to Peter and questioned him three times regarding his love.
 He then gave him instructions to feed His sheep.
 Peter had denied the Lord three times.
 Now it was necessary to confess his love three times.